-- (a) Write the differential equations of motion for each of the masses. - (b) Solve the equations to find the normal mode frequencies and find suitable expressions for $y_1(t)$ and $y_2(t)$. - (c) Sketch the configuration of the system for each of the two normal modes.
+- a) Write the differential equations of motion for each of the masses. - b) Solve the equations to find the normal mode frequencies and find suitable expressions for $y_1(t)$ and $y_2(t)$. - c) Sketch the configuration of the system for each of the two normal modes.
 Label the sketches to indicate which configuration corresponds to the normal mode with low frequency ω_1 , and which configuration corresponds to the mode with high frequency ω_2 .

-Problem 3.5 - Driven coupled oscillator - This problem was on the Final last term
+Problem 3.4 - Driven coupled oscillator

-Use the figure under problem 3.3 but now the left end of the spring is not attached.
+Use the figure for problem 3.2 but now the left end of the spring is not attached.
 Instead, we oscillate it harmonically in horizontal direction.
 Its position X(t) is given by $X_0 \cos(\omega t)$.

-- (a) Write down the differential equation of motion for each mass. - (b) Let both masses be M. What now are the amplitudes (steady state) of the two masses as a function of k, M, X_0 , l and ω ?
-(Hint: Use Cramer's rule!) - (c) Make careful plots of the amplitude of the two masses as a function of ω .
+- a) Write down the differential equation of motion for each mass. - b) Let both masses be M. What now are the amplitudes (steady state) of the two masses as a function of k, M, X_0 , l, and ω ?
+(Hint: Use Cramer's rule!) - c) Make careful plots of the amplitude of the two masses as a function of ω .
 Observe the phases.
-Be quantitative at $\omega = 0$ and also indicate frequencies that are "special". - (d) There is one frequency for which one mass stands still and the other oscillates.
+Be quantitative at $\omega = 0$ and also indicate frequencies that are "special". - d) There is one frequency for which one mass stands still and the other oscillates.
 What is that frequency?
 You should recognize this answer as "very familiar".
 What's going on here?